 Staff should read this section in conjunction with the Safeguarding & Child Protection Policy and the Restraint Policy.

-Occasions may arise when it is entirely appropriate and proper for staff to have physical contact with pupils (such as providing first aid to an injured pupil or comforting a distressed pupil), but they should only do so in ways that are appropriate to their professional role.
+Occasions may arise when it is entirely appropriate and proper for staff to have physical contact with pupils (such as providing first aid to an injured pupil or comforting a distressed pupil), but they should only do so in ways which are appropriate to their professional role.
 A member of staff can never take the place of a parent in providing physical comfort and all staff should be cautious of any demonstrations of affection.
-All staff should, therefore, exercise their professional judgement at all times and, if in doubt, should err on the side of caution and not have physical contact with a pupil.
+All staff should therefore, exercise their professional judgement at all times and if in doubt, should err on the side of caution and not have physical contact with a pupil.

-Staff who teach subjects such as Sports Science, Music, Drama and outdoor activities may need to initiate physical contact with pupils, for example, to demonstrate technique, adjust posture, prevent injury or support a pupil so that they can perform an action safely.
-Such activities should be carried out in accordance to the guidelines that their relevant Head of Department deems best practice and in line with guidance and protocols provided by sports governing bodies or professional organisations.
+Staff who teach subjects such as Sports Science, Music, Drama and outdoor activities, may need to initiate physical contact with pupils, for example, to demonstrate technique, adjust posture, prevent injury or support a pupil so that they can perform an action safely.
+Such activities should be carried out in accordance with the guidelines that their relevant Head of Department deems best practice and in line with guidance and protocols provided by sports governing bodies or professional organisations.

 Physical contact should never be secretive or for the gratification of the adult, or represent a misuse of authority.
 If a member of staff believes that an action could be misinterpreted, the nature of the incident and the circumstances in which it arose should be recorded as soon as possible and passed on to the DSL.